Polyeons/Acer-Nitro5-Hackintosh-Ventura/progress.md

 Update: Bluetooth seems to not work because either BlueToolFixup.kext and/or IntelBluetoothFirmware.kext isn't working properly.

-To conclude, this attempt was a success, kinda.
+To conclude, this attempt was kinda successful.
 The only thing not working is Bluetooth, but everything else seems to be fine.
 Since this is a beta, I wouldn't expect everything to work right off.
-So when Ventura actually gets a stable release, it would be better to do it then.
+So when Ventura actually gets a stable release, it would be better to do it as everything gets updated.

+[SUCCESS, KINDA]

 (This will change in the future)